“This has been a transformational project.” Jackie Gazeley, Headteacher, Birmingham

 Developing teamwork and leadership through singing play

 Singing Playgrounds combines training for teachers, leadership training for children, and comprehensive resources and activities for every member of the primary school community.
-Since its creation in 2004 by Rebecca Ledgard and Ula Weber, Singing Playgrounds has become a highly regarded and sought-after project across the UK and internationally.
+Since its creation in 2004 by Rebecca Ledgard, Director of Education, and Ula Weber, Singing Playgrounds Project Leader, Singing Playgrounds has become a highly regarded and sought-after project across the UK and internationally.

-To date the project has been delivered in over 600 primary schools across the UK and has travelled to Singapore, Thailand, New Zealand, Belgium and China.
+To date the project has been delivered in nearly 1000 primary schools across the UK and has travelled to Singapore, Thailand, New Zealand, Belgium, Uganda, Hong Kong and mainland China.
 Numerous training events and conference presentations for teachers, singing leaders and students have taken place complementing the work of the project.
 Many Singing Playgrounds celebrations and performances have taken place, and highlights include 2000 children in a park, the Royal Albert Hall, and at a global inaugural summit in front of Desmond Tutu.

-Projects are devised for partners’ needs from the five elements of Singing Playgrounds:
+Projects are devised for individual school and hub needs from the five elements of Singing Playgrounds:

 Build your Singing Playgrounds project